dphfox/wolf/README.md

 See the `wf/` directory for more information.

+## Contributions

+I'm not really looking for contributions at the moment.
+Feel free to play with things but this is far from a serious project.
+I will probably not really look at GitHub all that much, if ever.

 ## License

 Licensed the same way as all of my open source projects: BSD 3-Clause + Security Disclaimer.